vitejs/vite/docs/guide/api-environment.md

 }
 ```

 As we explained, Environment specific options defined at the root level of user config are used for the default client environment (the `UserConfig` interface extends from the `EnvironmentOptions` interface).
 And environments can be configured explicitly using the `environments` record.
 The `client` and `ssr` environments are always present during dev, even if an empty object is set to `environments`.
 This allows backward compatibility with `server.ssrLoadModule(url)` and `server.moduleGraph`.
-During build, the `client` environment is always present, and the `ssr` environment is only present if it is explicitly configured (using `environments.ssr` or for backward compatibility `build.ssr`).
+During build, the `client` environment is always present, and the `ssr` environment is only present if it is explicitly configured (using `environments.$ssr` or for backward compatibility `build.ssr`).

 ```ts
 interface UserConfig extends EnvironmentOptions {